Shashwat-Gupta57/Jctx/README.md

 **Jctx does all of that in one command.**

-It scans your project and writes a clean, structured `context.txt` — every class, every field, every method signature, every Javadoc comment — formatted so an AI can immediately understand your entire codebase.
+It scans your project and writes a clean, structured `context.txt` (or `context.md`) — every class, every field, every method signature, every Javadoc/KDoc comment, and your build files — formatted so an AI can immediately understand your entire codebase.

 Paste it.
 Ask your question.
 Get useful answers.